Tushar3099/Remote-Executor/README.md

 # CODEX ( Remote Code Executor)

-## Description
+## Brief Description
 As the name suggests, it is a **Docker-based sandbox environment** to run a code snippet.
 It creates a new docker based container for each submitted code, run it in the isolated container, and return the output.
-It supports major programming languages C, C++,  python, java, javascript and can be extended to other language support too.<br/>
+It supports major programming languages C, C++,  python, java, javascript and can be extended to other language support too.
 It can also be used as an **Interview platform** where interviewer can generate unique link or code.
 A user can enter the interview using that uniquely generated link or code.
 After entering the interview with a particular link, the screen will be shared in **realtime**.
 It means , changes in one screen will be reflected to every user's screen in that particular interview.
 They can also do **video call** throughout the interview.